Is a Landlord Responsible For Injuries to a Neighbour or Passerby That Are Caused By the Pet of a Tenant?

-As explained by the court in the Youssef case as provided above, a landlord is statutorily obligated to maintain a rental unit and the rental complex, including the fences that are intended to keep animals, that may be owned by the tenant, from escaping the property.
+As per the Youssef case above, a landlord is required by statute law to maintain a rental unit and the rental complex, including the fences that are intended to keep animals, that may be owned by the tenant, from escaping the property.
 This statutory obligation to maintain the rented premises is prescribed within the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17, as well as the General Maintenance, O. Reg.
 517/06 regulation to the Residential Tenancies Act, 2006, wherein each it is respectively stated:

 Landlord’s responsibility to repair

 20 (1) A landlord is responsible for providing and maintaining a residential complex, including the rental units in it, in a good state of repair and fit for habitation and for complying with health, safety, housing and maintenance standards.